yakivmospan/android-snippets/articles/Volley Request Manager.md

     //...
 }
 ```
-Now all puzzle parts are ready.
-After putting them together you will get simple and reusable interface
+Now when all puzzle parts are ready we can put them together.
+Lets look on it
 ```java
 RequestManager.initializeWith(getApplicationContext());